jarped/deegreePostgis/ReadMe.md

 ### Notes

 The subscriber will not attempt to subscribe to any datasets on a provider.
 Review the config.xml-file corresponding to the provider and  set subscribed to True for any datasets want.

+## Limitations

+As per this version the naming of the containers prevents us from spinnig up more than one instance of these containers.